 Contains commonly asked hearing questions and topics for Installment Loan License Application hearings.

 - Installment Loan Licensing FAQs

-A list of commonly asked questions and answers regarding the Nebraska Installment Loan Act.
+Frequently asked questions regarding appraisals and revolving charge agreements under the Nebraska Installment Loan Act.

 - Guidance on Temporary Remote Work

 Document detailing the requirements for temporary remote work by employees of installment loan and installment sales licensees due to COVID-19-related health measures.